http://www.houseofhanson.com/formerlyowned.html

 Sent: Wednesday, January 23, 2013

-2007 A-1 Elite “Professional” in excellent condition with regular service maintenance.
-(No "tattoos", marks or dents) "Professional" package includes the 923 Elite with Ergo Grip adjustable handles; 12' steel table; remote control hydraulic lift; stitch rite regulator with needle up/down, normal, cruise and regulated modes.
-Batting access lifting lever, laser light & stylus, Off the Edge ruler base, saddle stool, and bobbin winder.
+2007 A-1 Elite in excellent condition with regular service maintenance.
+(No "tattoos", marks or dents) Pro 923 Elite with Ergo Grip adjustable handles; 12 foot steel table; remote control hydraulic lift; stitch rite regulator.
+Batting access lifting lever, laser, ruler base, saddle stool, bobbin winder, and videos.
 Machine runs perfectly and stitches beautifully.

 Contact: Mari-Lee Seei